Upcoming Sessions

 See All Upcoming Sessions

-Note: This is a recording of a webinar held on August 10.
-2020.
-Training Overview In recent months, we have seen an extraordinary number of people take to the streets to protest police violence and systemic racism.
-This webinar will focus on police violence as a public health issue, a framework that allows us to view police violence in a broader societal perspective.
-We will discuss basic measures of police violence across populations and limitations of the existing data.
-De-funding and abolition will be discussed as possible strategies to reduce police violence.
+Note: This is a recording of a webinar held on January 29, 2018.
+Training Overview In order to address the opioid misuse crisis, public health needs examples of prevention strategies at multiple levels from opioid tapering to bio-psycho-social-spiritual approaches to manage chronic pain.
+This webinar will describe ways to assist in determining if an opioid taper is appropriate for a given patient, in performing the taper, and in incorporating whole health strategies into a new care plan.
+Additionally, we will discuss the creation process and outcomes of the Empower Veterans Program developed at the Atlanta VA which engages an interdisciplinary team to deliver an integrated, intensive, self-care training program for restoration from chronic pain.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainers Dr. Fullilove is a social psychiatrist and professor of urban policy and health at The New School.
-From her research, she has published numerous articles, book chapters, and monographs.
-Dr. Cooper holds the Rollins Chair of Substance Use Disorders Research at Emory University’s Rollins School of Public Health (RSPH), where she co-directs the Emory University Center for AIDS Research Prevention Sciences Core, and directs the Research Core of the Injury Prevention Research Center at Emory.
-Dr. Sewell (they/them/their) is Associate Professor of Sociology at Emory University and Founder and Director of The Race and Policing Project.
+About the Trainers Dr. Cantrell graduated from Mercer University Southern School of Pharmacy and completed a PGY1 Residency at the Atlanta VA.
+In 2003, Heidi began working as an ambulatory care Clinical Pharmacy Specialist in Pain Management.
+Heidi started her current position in Academic Detailing in March 2016.
+Dr. Saenger is a clinician, teacher and system re-designer.
+He has taught evidence-based primary care, major depression care, and chronic pain management.
+For the last seven years, Dr. Saenger has led inter-professional teams for health system opioid safety at Grady Health System and the Atlanta VA.
+He is a national speaker regarding improved chronic pain management safety and care.
+In 2014, Dr. Saenger completed an advanced fellowship in quality improvement and system redesign with the VA National Quality Scholars Program.
+For the Southeastern VHA Region, Dr. Saenger is the Physician Lead for Pain Management and faculty for IHI/Samueli Institute’s Chronic Pain Breakthrough Collaborative.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

 Shopping Cart